Jen Orpin – The Architecture Of Connection

 Always double check opening hours with the venue before making a special visit.

 In The Architecture of Connection, Orpin’s small-scale paintings and drawings invite viewers to linger.
 There’s a subtle poetry in her lines and colours, a way of capturing the tension between motion and stillness.
-Bridges, slip roads, and overpasses are depicted as quiet witnesses to our daily journeys, holding traces of memory, passage, and human stories that unfold around them.
+Bridges, slip roads, and overpasses are shown as quiet witnesses to our daily journeys, holding traces of memory, passage, and human stories that unfold around them.

 If you’ve ever found yourself staring at a motorway bridge and wondered what stories it might hold, this exhibition is for you.
 It’s thoughtful without being heavy, intimate without being formal, and entirely compelling.
-Entry is free, and the gallery is open Tuesday to Sunday, 10:00–17:30.